IntersectMBO/cardano-updates/reports/2024-03-performance-8.9.0.md

 ### Resource Usage

-...
+1. Overall CPU usage exhibits a small to moderate (5% - 8%) increase.
+2. Memory usage is very slightly decreased by 1%.

 Caveat: Individual metrics can't be evaluated in isolate; the resource usage profile as a whole provides insight into the system's performance and responsiveness.

 ### Forging Loop

-...
+1. For full blocks, Mempool Snapshotting improves by 4% (or 3ms).
+2. For small blocks, Self Adoption times improve by 8% (or 4ms).
+3. All other forger metrics do not exhibit significant change.

-The metric _'Slot start to announced'_ (see in attachements) is cumulative, and demonstrates how far into a slot the block producing node first announces the new header.
+The metric _'Slot start to announced'_ (see in attachments) is cumulative, and demonstrates how far into a slot the block producing node first announces the new header.

 ### Peer propagation

-...
+1. For full blocks, Block Fetch duration shows a notable improvement by 10ms (or 3%).

 ### End-to-end propagation

 This metric encompasses block diffusion and adoption across specific percentages of the benchmarking cluster, with 0.80 adoption meaning adoption on 80% of all cluster nodes.

-...
+End-to-end propagation times on `8.9.0` exhibit a small improvement by 2% across all centiles for full blocks, whereas they remain largely unchanged for small blocks.

 ### Conlusion